 The majority of injuries result from burns; sustained when cooking, flipping and eating the sizzling delicacies.
 From cooking with metal handled pans that get too hot over the flame, to getting too close to the flame and setting their clothes on fire.
 People are often over-optimistic in their ability to flip the pancakes, resulting in the pancake landing on their hands or arms.
 They then eagerly eat them when they are too hot, experiencing painful burns to the mouth and throat.

 If someone is burned, the burn should be cooled under cool running water for a full 20 minutes.
 For burns to the mouth and throat sip regular cool sips of water.
 Contact the emergency services immediately if the burns are severe and the casualty experiences any difficulty breathing due to swelling.
 All burns should be assessed by a health professional.
 If clothing is on fire they should Stop, Drop, Wrap and Roll.
 Stay still to avoid fanning any flames, drop to the floor, wrap the area in something non-flammable and roll to smother the flames.
+For more advice on burns click here.

 Slipping on spilt fat is also a major cause of accidents.
 When tossing a pancake, it is inevitable that there will be some fat spillage, and this is both invisible and lethally slippery.

 If you do slip and experience a sprain or strain, rest it, apply a wrapped ice pack, comfortable support and elevate the injured area to reduce swelling.
 If you are concerned you may have broken a bone, you will need an x-ray.
+For more advice on falls, read this article.

 In addition, people should be aware of potential allergies when inviting guests to enjoy the pancakes.
 Check if any of your guests have any serious food allergies.
 Warn them if there is any possibility of contamination within your kitchen.
 Some very common allergies revolve around eggs, milk and wheat.
 Minimise any risk to your guests.
 Ensure they come armed with their adrenaline autoinjectors, just in case.
 If someone does experience a life-threatening allergic reaction, use their adrenaline auto-injector immediately and phone for an ambulance.